 Taking care of your children.

-Child Support and College Education.
 Child support is paid only during the period that children are minors.
 A child is no longer a minor upon the child’s eighteenth birthday or graduation from high school, whichever occurs later.
 The law provides, however, that divorced parents may have a continuing financial obligation for the college education of their non-minor children.
 This, of course, presumes that the child has the desire and intellectual ability to receive a college education.

 The costs of post-high school education vary greatly.
 The costs for a student for one year at a community college may be only several hundred dollars, but the cost for one year at a private school may be in the tens of thousands of dollars.
 The court assesses each individual parent’s obligation to pay a child’s college expenses by considering the type of school that would have been chosen if the parents had not divorced, each parent’s present and future financial resources, the financial resources of the child, and the child’s academic performance.
 In Illinois, judges use the University of Illinois at Urbana Champaign as the benchmark for determining cost.
 If your child attends at private or out of state university, this is how that support will be calculated.
 Typically, each parent and the child are responsible for 1/3 of the cost each, but this model may be modified based on your needs.